mbarcia/CSV-Payments-PoC/docs/PUBLISHING.md

 </plugin>
 ```

-This configuration generates a `.flattened-pom.xml` file with all properties resolved to their literal values during the build process, which is then used by Maven for publishing and other operations.
+This configuration generates a `.flattened-pom.xml` file with all properties resolved to their literal values during the build process.
+This full property resolution is required for Maven Central publishing to ensure that the published artifacts have all dependencies with literal versions instead of property placeholders.

 ## Maven Central Publishing Setup